manuels/nicepipe/README.md

 A nice, network-transparent socat extension.

-It allows you to setup a network connection between two peers even if they are behind a NAT and uses your SSH keypair to secure the connection.
+It allows you to setup a network connection between two peers even if they are behind a NAT and uses your SSH keypairs to secure the connection.

 `nicepipe` solves two problems two problems that usually occur when you want to connect two computers somewhere on the planet: